Ariel Sharon: Support for Iran

 During the Iran–Iraq War, Israel was one of the main suppliers of military equipment to Iran.
 The US on the other hand, was officially a staunch supporter of Saddam Hussein.
-In May 1982, Shraon spoke to NBC News and justified the Israeli position, saying that there was a threat to Iran from the Soviet Union.
+In May 1982, Sharon spoke to NBC News and justified the Israeli position, saying that there was a threat to Iran from the Soviet Union.
 He opined that the US should not extend even tacit support for Iraq in the conflict.
 He was further concerned that Iranian success in the conflict had led to four Arab countries forming an Anti-Iraninan alliance, the Gulf Cooperation Council.

 It later transpired that the US was also selling arms to Iran, in what was to be known as the Iran–Contra affair.

 Political downturn and recovery

 "I begin with the basic conviction that Jews and Arabs can live together.
 I have repeated that at every opportunity, not for journalists and not for popular consumption, but because I have never believed differently or thought differently, from my childhood on. ...
 I know that we are both inhabitants of the land, and although the state is Jewish, that does not mean that Arabs should not be full citizens in every sense of the word."